Quickstart Guide

 • Windows, macOS, or Linux

-3. Copy Aether/ into your Unity project’s Assets/ folder (so you have Assets/Aether)
+2. Copy the Aether/ folder into your Unity project's Assets/ directory

 ℹ️Alternative: UPM